 - Make employees feel valued.
 Continue building a culture where employees feel connected and have a clear purpose.

 For more information about the four hybrid work models and strategies for successfully focusing on these three key areas, download How HR Leaders Can Support Employees Returning to Hybrid Work Models.

-Wellness tools and programmes are too-often cobbled together from disparate tools, making your initiative difficult to promote, manage, and measure.
+Wellness tools and programs are too-often cobbled together from disparate tools, making your initiative difficult to promote, manage, and measure.
 A holistic approach to employee wellbeing will reduce stress and its impacts on mental and physical health, improve job satisfaction, reduce absenteeism, and boost productivity.

-“Creating a wellness programme demonstrates that you are invested in your employees’ wellbeing, both in and outside of the workplace,” says Nikki Salenetri, VP, Human Resources at Gympass.
+“Creating a wellness program demonstrates that you are invested in your employees’ wellbeing, both in and outside of the workplace,” says Nikki Salenetri, VP, Human Resources at Gympass.
 “Our employees have been appreciative of having a wellbeing solution that offers a way for them to take care of their mental and physical health during the difficult and stressful time of COVID.”

 Prepare for the Return of In-person Fitness Activities

 Physical activity has been critical during the pandemic, especially for helping employees maintain their mental health.
 In fact, 42.8% of U.S. workers say physical activity was the single most impactful thing they did to support their mental health over the last year, according to a survey of 1,000 U.S. employees over age 18.